Layla El: Divas Champion, various feuds and retirement (2012–2015)

 In January 2015, El underwent surgery for unknown reasons.
 Layla returned on the 14 April episode of Main Event, where she defeated Emma in a singles match.

-This would turn out to be her retirement match, as on 29 July, WWE announced that Layla had decided to retire from professional wrestling.
+After three more months of competing mainly on Main Event, Superstars, and house shows, WWE announced on 29 July that Layla had decided to retire from professional wrestling.
+She revealed in an interview that she took the decision because she felt the road was rough for her at the age of 38 despite signing a three-year contract in July 2025.

 Modeling career

 Since winning the Diva Search contest El has also done some modelling work.
 She has been featured in the magazines King, Smooth, and was the cover-girl for the first issue of Liquid.
 She also posed for FHM with the other members of Extreme Exposé.
 Layla, along with Beth Phoenix and Candice Michelle, appeared in the February 2009 issue of Flex Magazine.

 Other media

 In April 2007, El and several other WWE Divas appeared in the music video for "Throw It On Me" by Timbaland and The Hives.
 During the week of 5 November 2007, she appeared on five episodes of Family Feud with other WWE wrestlers.
 On 6 February 2008 she appeared on Project Runway with several WWE Divas as part of the week's challenge.
 El also appeared on the 13 April 2008 episode of Celebrity Fit Club Boot Camp as a trainer.
 She appeared as a guest judge on an episode of Cupcake Wars alongside Alicia Fox.

 In 2012, she ranked number 95 in Maxim's Hot 100.

 Layla has appeared in six WWE video games, making her in-game debut in SmackDown vs. Raw 2009.
 Layla also appears in, SmackDown vs. Raw 2011 as DLC, WWE '12, WWE '13 as DLC, WWE 2K14 and WWE 2K16.